-Toby Bond is a senior associate in Bird & Bird's Intellectual Property Group, based in London.
-Much of his work focuses on helping clients navigate issues relating to the protection and commercialisation of data as they take advantage of the power of big data analytics and artificial intelligence.
+Toby Bond is a Partner in Bird & Bird's Intellectual Property Group, based in London.
+Much of his work focuses on helping clients navigate issues relating to the protection and commercialisation of data as they take advantage of the power of big data analytics and AI.
 He has a particular interest in the wider intellectual property issues arising from the development and deployment of AI systems.
 Toby also advises clients on medical devices legislation and his broader experience covers CE marking, EU batteries legislation, REACH/CLP, RoHS, WEEE and Electromagnetic Compatibility, with a particular focus on emerging technologies including IoT and AI.

-Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP United Kingdom Tel: +44 20 7415 6718
+Bird & Bird LLP 12 New Fetter Lane London, EC4A 1JP United Kingdom

+Tel:

++44 20 7415 6718

 Email: toby.bond@twobirds.com

-URL: www.twobirds.com